wannasleepforlong/Epilepsy-Seizure-Prediction-2nd-Sem/README.md

 Subfolders:
 - `Known/`
 - `Unknown/`
-- `OOD/`
+- `OOD/` *(Out-of-Domain)*

-Each folder stores model inferences corresponding to that data type, used for baseline ASR performance analysis.
+Each folder stores model inferences corresponding to its category, which are used to analyze baseline ASR performance.

 ---